phetsims/sun/doc/Checkbox.md

 #### accessibleHelpText
 * Always optional.
-* Reads as true, regardless of checked state (e.g., “Show or hide…” or “Explore with or without…”)
+* Reads as true, regardless of checked state (e.g., “Show or hide…” or “Explore with or without…”).
-* Adds implicit scaffolds for learners. (e.g., helps them understand the purpose of the checkbox).
+* Adds implicit scaffolds for learners (e.g., helps them understand the purpose of the checkbox).
 * Uses sentence case with punctuation.

-#### Checked and Unchecked Respobses
+#### Checked and Unchecked Responses
 The surrounding changes that happen when toggling a checkbox are generally binary in nature and do not result in diverse model changes.
-There are exceptions; see "Constant Size" checkbox in _Gravity Force Lab: Basics_) where certain conditions in the simulation can cause a model change when "Constant Size" in unchecked. _**Strategy:** Design two responses, then watch for cases where these responses are incorrect or do not catch the details needed for sensemaking._
 * *accessibleContextResponseChecked*: captures what happens when the checkbox is toggled to a checked state.
 Do not include "checked."
 * *accessibleContextResponseUnchecked*: captures what happens when the checkbox is toggled to an unchecked state.
 * Uses sentence case with punctuation.

+*Note:* Watch out for edge cases where the toggling of a checkbox can prodice a model change.
+For example, the "Constant Size" checkbox in _Gravity Force Lab: Basics_) causes a model change when "Constant Size" in unchecked under certain conditions. _**Strategy:** Design two responses, then watch for cases where these responses are incorrect or do not catch the details needed for sensemaking._

 ### How a Checkbox is Communicated with Screen Reader Software
 Screen readers vary in how they read out information.
 Generally, the screen reader will announce the following information on keyboard focus and then upon interaction.

-On focus designed name, built-in object response and role:
+On focus designed accessible name, built-in object response and role are all spoken:
 * [accessibleName] + "checked" + "checkbox"
 * [accessibleName] + "unchecked" + "checkbox"